IBM-Bluemix-Docs/containers/cs_cluster.md

 11. If the app does not work, delete the app and adjust your deployment script before you try again.
 12. When the deployment works as expected, update your remaining worker nodes.

-When you have completed the update, repeat the update process with other clusters.
+When you complete the update, repeat the update process with other clusters.
 In addition, inform developers who work in the cluster to update their `kubectl` CLI to the version of the Kubernetes master.

 <br />